How to Monitor Fleet Fuel Consumption?

 In the Mapon fleet management software, data from such situations are smoothed and filtered out as much as possible to provide you with the most accurate data possible.
 To receive the most precise data about the average fuel consumption, it’s important to look at the weekly or monthly reports.

-The methodology for determining drainages relies on building fuel reports for a certain period of time, starting from one day.
+An important part of fuel consumption management is understanding whether and when drainages happen.
+The methodology for determining drainages relies on building fuel reports for a certain period of time.
 If the reports show data on drainages, you should analyse them.
-Here are a few examples on how to determine, whether drainage has actually happened:
+Here are a few examples of how to determine whether drainage has actually happened:

 For example, if the drainage has started at 12:45:36 and ended at 12:45:46 or 12:45:56, most likely, it was the jump in the fuel level caused by working in a quarry, specifically, driving up and down the slopes, uneven surfaces, etc., thus should be considered false.
 The fuel consumption monitoring system filters out such events as much as possible, but they can sometimes occur if the vehicle operates in intensive work conditions.

-2. A drainage that is longer than 30 seconds
+2. Check whether the drainage is longer than 30 seconds

-3. Check the fuel graph for an abrupt decrease in fuel volume
+3. Check the fuel graph for an abrupt decrease in volume

-If you notice a sharp decrease in the graph and there haven’t been any trips currently, then you need to analyse this event as possible drainage.
-Don’t forget to take into account other factors that may impact the measurements, such as temperature changes that are always happening during the night or on sunny weather.
+If you notice a sharp decrease in the graph and there haven’t been any trips, then you need to analyse this event as possible drainage.
+Don’t forget to take into account other factors that may impact the measurements, such as temperature changes that are always happening during the night or in sunny weather.

-As you can see, there are multiple ways how to monitor fleet fuel consumption and improve its efficiency.
-Our team is willing to work out the best solutions for you, based on your business needs, thus don’t hesitate to learn more about fuel management systems and contact us to apply for a free consultation.
+There are multiple ways how to monitor fleet fuel consumption and improve its efficiency.
+Our team can work out the best solution for you, based on your business needs – don’t hesitate to learn more about fuel management systems and contact us to apply for a free consultation!